VATSIM-UK/ukts/docs/feature/BOOKINGS.md

 _Last changed: 25th January 2020_

 ## Overview
-UKTS facilitates bookings on positions which within the database.
+UKTS facilitates bookings on positions which are contained within the database.
 There is a fair amount of logic involved in making a booking, the documentation of which is listed below.
 Bookings within UKTS for the same position cannot overlap.

 ## Rating